 One of the financial products gaining a lot of attention lately is the Health Savings Account (HSA).
 This is because the HSA makes it possible for you to set aside money for your medical expenses without a lot of trouble.
 And because HSAs are connected to high deductible health plans (HDHP), they are usually used in conjunction with lower health insurance premiums.

 I am pretty happy with my HSA.
-I have a HDHP, so I pay more out of pocket until the deductible is reached.
+I have an HDHP, so I pay more out of pocket until the deductible is reached.
 However, I pay half the monthly premium that I used to.
-I put the money I save into a HSA, to use to help pay the out of pocket medical costs.
+I put the money I save into an HSA, to use to help fund the out of pocket medical costs.
 As a result, more of my money is mine, instead of going to the insurance company.

 And, unlike Flexible Savings Accounts, the money is your HSA does not expire at the end of the year.
 You can leave your money in your HSA indefinitely, even if your health care plan changes and you are no longer eligible to contribute to an HSA.

 In essence, if you do it right, having your HSA can be like having another investment account.

 How to Invest in Your HSA

 The first thing you need to do is qualify for a Health Savings Account.
 You should be able to review your health care plan to see if you are eligible.
 HSA eligible health care plans are becoming more popular with employers and employees alike because they tend to offer lower premiums than other health care plans.